crescentii/CommonWealth_Submit/newseries/README.md

   - dataset2: between July-18-2023 and Aug-10-2023
   - dataset3: between Jun-10-2023 and Jun-16-2023

-Next, I used the transaction data provided by Layerzero to obtain the _'Number of LZ tx' 'Projects' 'Total LZ Volume $' 'Average LZ Volume $' 'Number of OAPPS' 'Number of Sendchian' 'Number of Chian'_ and EarliestLZdata.
-The initial dataset is here [initial_dataset1](add_lzdata1.csv), [initial_dataset2](add_lzdata2.csv) and [initial_dataset3](dataset3.csv).
+Next, I used the transaction data provided by Layerzero to obtain the _'Number of LZ tx' 'Projects' 'Total LZ Volume $' 'Average LZ Volume $' 'Number of OAPPS' 'Number of Sendchian' 'Number of Chian' and 'EarliestLZdata_'.

-Note：the multichain wallet balance$(from debank api) snapshot time:
-- dataset1: around May-24-2024 11:30PM UTC+8
-- dataset2: around May-26-2024 1:30PM UTC+8
-- dataset3: around May-27-2024 11:00AM UTC+8

 ## Data processing
 In the data processing, I used the affinity propation algorithm **five** times to identify the data.
 After each identification, clusters with less than 20 samples were eliminated, and each identification and filtering process had different goals.